Dare to dazzle? Cobia recipes are your key to sensational, show-stopping dishes that taste as good as they look!

 Instructions

-- Place the cobia fillets in a baking dish and drizzle with melted butter.
+- Put fillets in baking dish.
+Drizzle melted butter.

 Spicy Cobia Tacos with Fresh Salsa

-Looking for a fun and flavorful twist?
-These cobia tacos are spicy, fresh, and perfect for taco night!
+Want fun and flavorful?
+These cobia tacos are spicy, fresh, and perfect for taco night.

 Ingredients